 Dram shop litigation is a way for victims of drunk drivers to hold parties other than the driver responsible for their injuries, specifically establishments that serve alcohol.
 Dram shop laws hold restaurants, casinos, and bars responsible for the damage caused by patrons who continue to drink-despite being obviously drunk.
 Restaurants and businesses that serve alcohol have a duty to sell alcohol responsibly, just like people have a duty to behave responsibly while drinking.
 These laws are designed to decrease alcohol-related injuries by preventing liquor establishments and social hosts from serving alcohol to visibly intoxicated individuals and minors.
 Through these laws, bars, restaurants, and social hosts can be held accountable for serving alcohol to individuals who cause injuries to themselves or others.
 There have been multi-million dollar settlements-including many secured by our attorneys-against some of the most high profile bars and restaurant chains in the Philadelphia area and in Pennsylvania, including against Dave & Buster's, Chickie's & Pete's, and Outback Steakhouse.
 We're here to win your battles.
 Learn more about our case results.

-Our attorneys obtained the first-ever million-dollar verdict in Pennsylvania, and we've never stopped building on that record.
+Our Philadelphia drunk driving accident attorneys obtained the first-ever million-dollar verdict in Pennsylvania, and we've never stopped building on that record.
 Our law firm has obtained over 300 verdicts or settlements that each amounted to a million dollars or more.
 If you or your loved one was seriously injured or killed in an alcohol-related accident, set up a confidential consultation with our firm today.

 Let us put our experience and resources to work for you and your family by contacting The Beasley Firm at (215) 866-2424.